wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 *Using an escape character*

 In the example shown in the image above, values in the `target_file` name can be escaped with a backslash.

+### Invocation styles (Synchronous/asynchronous)

+To invoke the command asynchronously, scroll to the 'Remove optional fields' dropdown and select the field 'Run script in background?'.
+Running the command in the background allows the rest of the recipe steps to continue without waiting for the command to complete (asynchronous).

+Leave the option blank or select 'No' and the command will run in the foreground (synchronous).
+The recipe will wait for the command to complete its run before proceeding to the subsequent steps.

 ### Output data